Valli Kemp: Modelling (1964-1970)

-Film and TV
+Film and TV (1969-1972)

 According to Kemp herself, she was "discovered" by eminent Australian theatre director Robert Helpmann, who became her mentor during the early part of her career.
-Kemp's experience as a model allowed her to break into other media, and in addition to her numerous commercials, she obtained small roles in episodes of several Australian TV series including Riptide and You Can't See 'Round Corners (both 1969).
-Her first film appearance was in The Games (1970), starring Ryan O'Neal, which was filmed in Sydney.
+Kemp's experience as a model allowed her to break into other media, and in addition to her numerous commercials, she obtained small roles in episodes of several Australian TV series including Riptide (first broadcast 1969) and You Can't See 'Round Corners (also 1969).
+Her first film appearance was in the Michael Winner film The Games (1970), starring Ryan O'Neal, which was filmed in Sydney.

 After moving to London in 1970, Kemp gained more offers.
 In April of that year, it was reported that she had been signed to appear in the new James Bond film, Diamonds Are Forever, opposite Sean Connery and Jill St. John.
+However, this role fell through due to a management dispute.
 By her own account, Kemp also "amassed dozens of TV commercials" during this period, notably spots for Revlon and Lamb's Navy Rum.

+Dr Phibes films

 In January 1972, it was reported by UPI that Kemp had been cast in a supporting role in the forthcoming sequel to The Abominable Dr. Phibes, which had starred Vincent Price in the title role and Virginia North as his silent assistant, Vulnavia.
 As the latter character had been killed off at the end of the first film, the draft screenplay for the sequel intended to introduce an entirely new character as Phibes' assistant.
 This was revised when the film studio, AIP, insisted that the name Vulnavia be retained.
 North had since become pregnant and was therefore unable to reprise her role, which prompted the casting of Kemp as a replacement.
 Kemp recalls that she was originally given a 10-year contract, as the producers were hoping to develop a Dr. Phibes franchise, with at least four subsequent films being proposed.
 This series did not eventuate.

 During this time, Kemp also made several TV appearances, including the special Mike & Bernie's Show (1972), a semi-fictitious autobiography of comedian brothers Mike and Bernie Winters, who played themselves.
 At the time of her marriage in August 1973 (see below), Kemp was reported to be hosting her own TV programme in London.